artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 Some examples of infrastructural changes that could be separated from implementation work:

-* We needed to introduce a seam to the code in order to make room for our implementation.
+* We introduced a seam to the code in order to make room for our implementation.
-* We needed to update a dependency to take advantage of a new feature.
+* We updated a dependency to take advantage of a new feature.
-* We wanted to refactor before we started our implementation.
+* We refactored before we started our implementation.

 ## Separating an already-large PR